scwissel/garagepi/README.md

 ##To Do

 * Terminate HTTPS at the Raspberry Pi to reduce complexity of setup.
-* Move hard-coded values into configuration, such as tempurature sensor ID and GPIO pins used.
 * Clean-up dependencies.
-* More detailed instructions on installation of OS, this and dependencies, networking, and wiring.
 * Add support for second garage door.